Red Hat Software Collections Product Life Cycle

 |Maven3||Oct 2014||Oct 2016||RHSCL 1.2|

 |Dependent collections (Not supported separately, only for depending collections)|

 At minimum, Critical and Important Security errata advisories (RHSAs) and Urgent Priority Bug Fix errata advisories (RHBAs) will be issued if and when available.
 Lower-impact security advisories may be made in the next point release.
 All errata are provided at Red Hat's discretion.

 The following table details the types of software maintenance performed during each phase of the life cycle:

 - Full details of support services are provided as part of the subscription agreement.

 - See the Issue Severity Classification page for security severity.

-- Red Hat addresses catastrophic issues with significant business impact for the customer through a hotfix as a temporary measure while the bug-fix errata is being created.
+- Red Hat may address catastrophic issues with significant business impact for customers through a temporary fix (aka “hotfix”) while the bug-fix errata is being created.

 - All errata provided at Red Hat's discretion

 |Release||General Availability||End of Full Support||Supported Red Hat Enterprise Linux Version|